-- (6) it would be absurd to pretend that these and other factors can be systematically weighted to obtain scientific predictions of growth rates.
-The assumptions underlying the study may not be completely fulfilled; unforescen events may occur.
-An element of personal judgment must enter into any assessment; - (7) on the whole, however, it seems warranted to expect that the Soviets will be able to sustain a rate of industrial growth approximately % per annum.
-For agricultural production, the growth rate is unlikely to exceed 4% per annum.
-The overall rate of increase of output may be around 6% per annum.
-(In the study, a rate of 5.8% per year has been used.)
+(6) it would be absurd to pretend that these and other factors can be systematically weighted to obtain scientific predictions of growth rates.
+The assumptions underlying the study may not be completely fulfilled; unforeseen events may occur.
+An element of personal judgement must enter into any assessment;

+(7) on the whole, however, it seems warranted to expect that the Soviets will be able to sustain a rate of industrial growth approximately 8% per annum.
+For agricultural production, the growth rate is unlike to exceed 4% per annum.
+The overall rate of increase of output may be around 6% per annum, at least until mid-1950's.
+(In the study, a rate of 5.8% has been used for the period up to 1975).